cspr-rad/kairos-spec/src/spec.typ

 === Privacy provided by L2

-We don't really provide any increased privacy compared to L1 within this proof of concept.
-The reason for this is that providing any extra privacy would raise AML-related concerns we wish to stay away from.
+We decided not to provide any increased privacy compared to Casper's L1 within this proof of concept.
+The reason for this is that providing any extra privacy would raise AML-related concerns we wish to stay away from, as seen in the famous TornadoCash example.

 === The L2 server should get paid

-Within our proof of concept, this issue is rather simple, given the L2 is centralized.
-In essence, all we need to do is make sure that the Casper ecosystem grows and benefits from the existence of the L2, and the Casper Association will receive funds to keep the system appropriately maintained.
+Within our proof of concept this issue is rather simple, given the L2 is centralized.
+All we need to ensure is that the Casper ecosystem grows and benefits from the existence of the L2, and the Casper Association will receive funds to appropriately maintain and extend the L2.
 Also note that worst-case scenario, as long as the current Valadium state is known, any user can still withdraw their funds from the Validium.

 = Low-level design <low-level-design>